philiporange/magnet2torrent/USAGE.md

 # magnet2torrent

-The `magnet2torrent` project is a command-line utility designed to convert magnet URIs into standard `.torrent` files by fetching the metadata from the BitTorrent swarm using the `libtorrent` library.
+The `magnet2torrent` project is a command-line utility designed to convert magnet URIs into standard `.torrent` files.
+It first attempts to quickly download torrents from cache sites (itorrents.org, torrage.info, etc.) via HTTP.
+If cache sites don't have the torrent, it falls back to fetching metadata from the BitTorrent swarm using `libtorrent`.
 It supports proxy configuration and automatically augments the tracker list with a curated set of public trackers to improve connectivity.

 ## Configuration Management